Top 7 Threat Intelligence Platforms & Software in 2025

 5/5

-SolarWinds Security Event Manager is a security event log solution that includes threat detection and response features.
+SolarWinds Security Event Manager is a security event log solution with threat detection and response features.
 Highlights include configurable rules, responses to security events, and integrations with multiple firewall appliances.
-SolarWinds SEM is an ideal choice for teams that want some basic threat intelligence capabilities but are focused on overall log and event management.
+SolarWinds SEM is an ideal choice for teams that want basic threat intelligence capabilities but are focused on overall log and event management.

 Pros